jscoq/jscoq/README.md

 [chrome://flags/#enable-javascript-harmony](chrome://flags/#enable-javascript-harmony)
 flag enabled; this setup greatly alleviates the problem.

+**Warning for Chrome users:** be aware of privacy/DRM issues in Chrome [bug page](https://bugs.chromium.org/p/chromium/issues/detail?id=686430) .
+We recommend Chrome just for jsCoq, _not for other uses_.

 Coq is compiled to javascript using the `js_of_ocaml` compiler.
 No servers or external programs are needed.
 We want to **strongly thank** the `js_of_ocaml` developers.
 Without